zhenga8533/leak-duck/README.md

 The following files are generated:

 - `raid_bosses.json` - All current Pokémon in Tier 1, 3, 5, Mega, and Shadow Raids.
 - `research_tasks.json` - All available Field Research tasks and their possible rewards.
 - `rocket_lineups.json` - The complete lineups for Team GO Rocket Leaders and Grunts.
 - `egg_pool.json` - The current list of Pokémon hatching from each egg distance.
 - `events.json`- All current and upcoming events.
 - `archives/archive_YYYY.json` - Historical event data, organized by year.
-      - *Note: Automated archiving began on September 19, 2025.*
+  - _Note: Automated archiving of past events is handled by the script._

 ### Example Data (`raid_bosses.json`)